jack-alexander-ie/data-structures-algos/Projects/Project_2/explanation_4.md

 ### Time Complexity

-The time complexity of the is_user_in_group() method is O(n) and it has to search through an unknown number of groups and subgroups.

-The overall time complexity could be considered to be O(n)
+The worst case time complexity of the is_user_in_group() method is O(n) as it has to recursively search through an unknown number of groups and subgroups, making the time complexity grow linearly to the input.

 ### Space Complexity

 With regards to space complexity, the implementation of the is_user_in_group() method could be considered to be O(1) as all that is returned is a single boolean value.

 If it is being assessed, the number of groups and their users has a space complexity of O(n) as any number of groups and users can be added.

 ## Conclusion